+UPDATE-SLOT-FROM-RECORD -- Update objects slot from database.

+update-slot-from-record object slot &key database => object

+object An instance of a View Class.

-UPDATE-SLOT-FROM-RECORD - Update objects slot from database.
-Function update-slot-from-record object slot &key database => object slot The name of a slot in object.
+slot The name of a slot in object .

 database A database object.
-This will default to the value of default-database. '''
+This will default to the value of default-database.